Considering the Full Compensation Package From Work

 - Whether the workplace can make reasonable accommodations.

-The objective is to project how much the plaintiff loses over their lifetime as a result of suffering their brain injury.
+The objective is to project how much the plaintiff loses over their lifetime as a result of suffering a brain injury.
 A younger person who had a bright future ahead of them may be eligible for a larger settlement than an older adult on the cusp of retirement.